 World Languages: Callie DeBellis

 Please feel free to reach out to your liaison if you have questions or concerns about tutoring in one of these areas.
 Of course, regardless of content area, the Learning Center desires partnerships with all faculty.
 If you would like to share ideas or ask questions about the Learning Center, please email Tina Romanelli.

 Embedded tutoring is one service offered by the Meredith College Learning Center for students.
-Faculty, students, and tutors benefit from the opportunity to be embedded because it builds an academic community at Meredith College.
-Our embedded tutoring program started in May of 2020 as a response to dwindling individual sessions amidst a global pandemic.
-The first year of the program had very mixed results, but faculty and the Learning Center agree that we should continue to try different strategies to make embedded tutoring work across the board because the goals of embedded tutoring align with the mission and values of the Learning Center.
+Faculty, students, and tutors benefit from the opportunity to have an embedded tutor because it builds an academic community at Meredith College.
+The goals of embedded tutoring align with the mission and values of the Learning Center.